official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 UN policy, that “regime change would be good for the Iraqi people, good for the region”.
 The US was “trying to find ways to make the Iraqi opposition more effective in this regard”.

-117 US State Department, 2 December 2001, Interview on CBS’ Face the Nation – Secretary Colin
+[^117]: US State Department, 2 December 2001, Interview on CBS’ Face the Nation – Secretary Colin
-L. Powell.
-118 US State Department, 2 December 2001, Interview on CNN’s Late Edition – Secretary Colin L. Powell.
+[^118]: US State Department, 2 December 2001, Interview on CNN’s Late Edition – Secretary Colin L. Powell.

 351